marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![set to unrestricted and yes to all](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/9f653741-ff1a-4f0d-9b1d-f5ced869c476)

-10. Last thing to do before we can run the script, go to the terminal and input the logical path of the **Create_Users_Script**
+10. Last thing to do before we can run the script, go to the terminal, and input the logical path of the **Create_Users_Script**
 - Type in: "**cd C:\users\(YOUR ADMIN USERNAME)\Desktop\Employees List\**"
 - Hit **Enter**

 ![were going to change directory to the script location](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/53d2eb30-adab-48d1-9098-b1018080d6e5)

-11. Now we are ready to run the script and see PowerShell compile and create Users into our AD
+11. Now we are ready to run the script, let PowerShell compile, and create Users into our AD
 - Select **Green Play Button** on the top task bar to run the script
 - You should see in green that it is "Creating user: xxxxxx"
 - Just let it run until the script is finished
-- There will be some errors but the reason is the list has some duplicate names
+- There will be some errors, but the reason is the list has some duplicate names

 ![click run and now it will create users into the AD](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/896f93d0-3a16-4574-bfea-4172b168d9f7)